ysennoun/smart-gaz-pratical-class/coap/README.md

 ![System to develop](docs/coap-system.png)

-- a smart gaz meter (publisher) measuring and sending data in CoAP
+- a smart gaz meter (client) measuring and sending data in CoAP
-- a consumer retrieving and processing data before storing it
+- a server retrieving and processing data before storing it
 - a database (here we use [Elasticsearch](https://www.elastic.co/fr/products/elasticsearch))
 - a tool to visualize data (here we use [Kibana](https://www.elastic.co/fr/products/kibana))